 In addition to representing injured bicyclists, we also hope to shed some light on this problem and why it’s happening.
 Our bicycle accident attorneys aim to help reduce these occurrences by breaking down where these accidents happen and what often causes them.
 If more people are aware of what negligent behaviors can lead to bike crashes, it may help prevent more from happening in the future.
 We’ll look first at the locations where wrecks happen.

-Where Are Bicycle Accidents Most Likely to Occur in Little Rock?
+How Common Are Bicycle Accidents in Little Rock?

 In a Pedestrian/Bicyclist Crash Analysis from 2015, Arkansas looked into where accidents were happening.
 With bicycle and pedestrian crashes combined, it found the areas in Little Rock that had the most crashes.
 South Broadway and Pike Avenue were the highest, with 40 and 35 crashes.
 Asher, Baseline, and Geyer Springs had 29, 27, and 25 crashes.

-While these areas seem to be hotspots for accidents, your lawyer in Little Rock will tell you that a collision could happen anywhere.
+While these areas seem to be hotspots for accidents, your Little Rock bicycle accident lawyer will tell you that a collision could happen anywhere.
 When you know that contributes to the chances of a bicycle wreck occurring, you may have a better understanding of how your accident happened.

+- Inexperience with Cyclists.
 Another reason collisions occur is because drivers aren’t educated about sharing the road with bicyclists.
-Drivers may think they have more of a right to be on the road and may drive aggressively around them.
+They may think they have more of a right to be on the road and may drive aggressively around them.
 Passing is also an issue if the driver is inexperienced with sharing the road.
 They may think they’ve given the bicyclist enough room, but that may not be the case.
-Drivers may also only be looking for other cars.
+Motorists may also only be looking for other cars.
 Bicyclists are more difficult to spot, especially if the driver isn’t expecting them.

-The bicycle accident lawyers in Little Rock understand that these aren’t excuses for the accident, but they provide an explanation of how it happened.
+A Little Rock bicycle accident lawyer from our law firm understands that these aren’t excuses for the accident, but they provide an explanation of how it happened.
 From here, we can begin to determine liability and who caused your injuries.

 Why Are Bicycle Accident Injuries So Severe?

-Your Little Rock personal injury attorney knows that your injuries could need treatment and therapy in the future, which you may be worrying about affording.
+Your Little Rock bicycle accident attorney knows that your injuries could need treatment and therapy in the future, which you may be worrying about affording.
 But we’ll break down the costs of your injuries and take this into account when calculating your settlement.

 What Do You Do When You’ve Been Injured?